A creepy, chilling thriller for fans of Sharon Bolton, THE BONES OF YOU and IN A COTTAGE IN A WOOD.

-In Summer 1990, Caroline and Joanna are sent to stay with their great aunt, Dora, to spend their holidays in a sunlit Cotswold village.
-The Welsh countryside is a welcome change from the trauma they know back home in the city; a chance to make the world a joyful playground again.
+In Summer 1990, Caroline and Joanna are sent to stay with their great aunt, Dora, to spend their holidays in a sunlit village near the Forest of Dean.
+The countryside is a welcome change from the trauma they know back home in the city; a chance to make the world a joyful playground again.
 But in the shadowy woods at the edge of the forest hide secrets that will bring their innocence to a distressing end and make this a summer they will never forget.

 There was a dark, dark house

 Years later, a shocking act of violence sends Joanna back to Witchwood.
 In her great aunt's lonely and dilapidating cottage, she will attempt to unearth the secrets of that terrifying summer and come to terms with the haunting effects it has left on her life.
 But in her quest to find answers, who can she trust?
 And will she be able to survive the impending danger from those trying to bury the truth?

 Superbly evokes the brooding beauty of the countryside and the menace that can lurk behind its hedges . . .
 Twisty, atmospheric and elegantly written, it has echoes of Daphne du Maurier with its shivering paranoia, fear and dread, and introduces an exciting new name to "domestic noir" - Daily Mail

 This is a chilling thriller . . . a brilliantly written book - The Sun

 I was hooked from page one and downed this book in one lip-smacking, thirst-quenching gulp!
 For me, The Primrose Path is the best book so far of 2016 - Crimesquad, Fresh Blood of the Month

 A lusciously atmospheric rural mystery with a delicious backflip of an ending.
 There were moments that literally gave me shivers. - Alex Marwood, the #1 Kindle bestseller